Rishabh5321/better-control-flake/README.md

 NOTE :- Please Enable `services.power-profiles-daemon.enable = true;` if you are having power profile changing issues.

+NOTE :- Please Enable `services.usbguard.enable = true;` if you want usbguard to work.
+(Also note will have to update your users permission to use usb guard here is my file for reference [users.nix](#https://github.com/Rishabh5321/dotfiles/blob/main/modules/nixos/users.nix)).

 ## Table of Contents
 1. [Features](#features)
 2. [Installation](#installation)